Poimen/stencil-tailwind-plugin/README.md

 There are a number of `postcss` plugins that might be wanted when processing the tailwind output specifically.
 The nature of the stencil build makes it difficult to pass the custom css directly back into the css pipeline building.
 Hence, the `postcss` configuration can be completely overridden by specifying the `postcss` configuration path, or by creating a `postcss` configuration file.

 The plugin uses the default `postcss-load-config` [package](https://github.com/postcss/postcss-load-config).
 Hence, any the configuration options can be used as a file.
-If a `postcss` configuration file exists in the `process.cwd()`, then that `postcss` configuration will be used over the built-in `postcss` configuration.

-The `postcss` config option can be used to specify the path.
+The `postcssPath` config option can be used to specify the path.
 If the configuration file is not found in that path, the plugin will quietly fall over to use the built-in configuration.
 If there are modules not found, these will be reported to the user.

 As an example of a `postcss` configuration that could be used:
 ```js